digitalscraps/express-blog/README.md

 #Express Basics Demo Site

 An express app that severs mock blog info.
-Nunjucks is used to serve templates
+Pug.js is used to serve templates